neolea/neolea-training-materials/methodology.md

 ### What are the roadblocks

-Performing training need analysis to understand gaps in LEO training straightforward in theory but in practice, there are several challenges:
+Performing a training need analysis to understand gaps in LEO training appears straightforward in theory but in practice there are several challenges:

- - upfront, we usually only have access to line managers of the people that will be trained: LEA have hierarchies strictly defined and the people who decide about training are not the one taking the training.
-This mismatch often lead to discrepancies between what the trainers intend to convey and what the trainees' expectations.
+ - upfront, we usually only have access to line managers of the people that will be trained: LEA have hierarchies strictly defined and the people who decide about trainings are not the one taking the trainings.
+This mismatch often lead to discrepancies between what the trainers intend to convey and the trainees' expectations.
 Remediation is to be found in the PMF loop explained below.

  - even if not ideal, several agencies can take part to training sessions.
 This is actually the most challenging part of training planning and delivery as the trainer has to accommodate everyone while trainees have different goals, skills and motivations.
+Again, remediation is to be found in the PMF loop explained below.

  - colliding philosophies: sometimes cyber security training requires to teach skills and knowledge that are frowned upon by LEO because of prejudices or